Donate $2 Towards this Article

 Even if others can’t relate, that doesn’t mean they can’t be there for us.

 Take special care of yourself.
-Self-care is so important during times when you face greater stress or triggers.
-Slow down, take time off, meditate, engage in hobbies, listen to uplifting podcasts.
-Do whatever it is you need to do to support yourself.
+Self-care is especially important during times of greater stress or triggers.
+Slow down, take time off, meditate, engage in hobbies, listen to uplifting podcasts—do whatever you need to do to support yourself.

 #3 Step away when you need to (and don’t feel guilty about it)